-Submit your best 25 observations on Isaiah 61 and state and defend (maximum of 200 words) how you think the text (including in its context) wants to be interpreted/preached and what application you would draw from it.
+Submit your best 25 observations on Isaiah 61 and state and defend (500 words max) how you think the text (including in its context) wants to be interpreted/preached?

 Read Achtemeier's chapter on Preaching the Prophets.

 John Sailhamer, "Preaching the Prophets," pp. 115-35 in Gibson, ed.
 Preaching the OT.